team4kira/Samba-File-Server/README.md

 5. Chech Status of Samba: sudo systemctl status smbd
 6. If status is disabled, enable: sudo systemctl enable smbd
 7. Add a username and password for security: sudo smbpasswd -a <username_here> (it will then prompt you to enter a password, enter password)
-8. Note if you have UFW installed you must create a rule for Samba access: sudo ufw allow from <IP_Address> to any app Samba
+8. Note if you have Uncomplicated Firewall (UFW) installed you must create a rule for Samba access: sudo ufw allow from <IP_Address> to any app Samba
-9. To access on Window go to winodws explorer and type in: \\\\<IP_Address>
+9. To access on Window go to Winodws Explorer and type in: \\\\<IP_Address>